The Seven Kings of Rome: Tumultuous Origins of the Roman Republic

 Lucius Tarquinius Priscus and the eagle. ( Public Domain )

-Alongside the monarchy there was a Senate, though its power was vastly different from what it would later become.
+During the period of the seven kings of Rome, alongside the monarchy there was a Senate, though its power was vastly different from what it would later become.
 The Senate had power in name alone, for the king could do as he pleased in all matters judicial, executive and military, however it was their responsibility to choose a candidate for king upon the death of the ruling monarch.
 This candidate was then "voted" for or against by the Curiate Assembly (or the people).
 It was the Senate and Curiate Assembly who gave power to Numa, Hostilius, Ancus and Priscus, and would have continued in this role had the sons of Ancus Marius not taken matters into their own hands.

 ‘Cicero Denounces Catiline’ (1889) by Cesare Maccari. ( Public Domain ) Representation of a sitting of the Roman Senate.